 Waters was excellent, but not quite good enough to get past a buoyant Welily the following day.
 It proved an uplifting tournament for most of the Egyptians—with the notable exception of the nineteen-year-old Nour El Sherbini.

-Although Sherbini had come within two points of the world title nine months 14WO17667before, now she was neither assertive nor nimble enough on a cool court to survive against her light-footed seventeen-year-old compatriot Nouran Gohar, and lost 11-6, 12-10, 4-11, 13-11.
+Although Sherbini had come within two points of the world title nine months before, now she was neither assertive nor nimble enough on a cool court to survive against her light-footed seventeen-year-old compatriot Nouran Gohar, and lost 11-6, 12-10, 4-11, 13-11.

 Will either or both of these teenagers be contending for Egypt’s first gold medal in more than seventy years at the Tokyo Olympics in 2020?
 Quite possibly.